chmp/ipytest/Readme.md

   example is the doctest module.
 It is strongly recommended to only use `register_module=True` with the `tempfile_fallback`, since otherwise real modules may be shadowed
+- * **defopts (default: True): if True, ipytest will add the**: current module to the arguments passed to pytest.
+If `False` only the arguments given and `adopts` are passed.
+Such a setup may be helpful to customize the test selection